drone/docs/content/runner/aws/installation.md

 ## AWS specific Configuration

-## AWS EC2 prerequisites
+### AWS EC2 prerequisites

 There are some pieces of setup that need to be performed on the AWS side first.

-- Set up an access key and access secret [aws secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) which is needed for configuration of the runner.
+- Set up an access key `DRONE_SETTINGS_AWS_ACCESS_KEY_ID` and access secret `DRONE_SETTINGS_AWS_ACCESS_KEY_SECRET` [aws secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) which is needed for configuration of the runner.

+  __Alternatively__ use an IAM role to manage pool instances on aws drone runner.
+To use the IAM role, aws runner needs to run on EC2 instance with IAM role having CRUD permissions on EC2.
+This will allow the runner to use the instance’s IAM role to get temporary security credentials to make calls to AWS for managing pool & removes requirement of specifying `DRONE_SETTINGS_AWS_ACCESS_KEY_ID` and `DRONE_SETTINGS_AWS_ACCESS_KEY_SECRET`.
 - Setup up vpc firewall rules for the build instances [ec2 authorizing-access-to-an-instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) We need allow ingress and egress access to port 9079.
 Once complete you will have a security group id, which is needed for configuration of the runner.
-- (windows only instance) You need to add the `AdministratorAccess` policy to the IAM role associated with the access key and access secret [IAM](https://console.aws.amazon.com/iamv2/home#/users).
-You will use the instance profile arn `iam_profile_arn`, in your pipeline.
+- (optional) For debugging purposes, you can amend the security group with the following rules:

+  - `SSH TCP 22   0.0.0.0/0` for linux.
+  - `RDP TCP 3389 0.0.0.0/0` for windows.

+  This will allow you to remotely connect to the build instances.
+Once you set `DRONE_SETTINGS_AWS_KEY_PAIR_NAME`.

-## AWS EC2 environment variables
+### AWS EC2 environment variables

 Set up the runner by using either an environment variables or a `.env` file similar to other Drone runners.
 Below is a list of the AWS specific environment variables.